-Dutch designer Cees Braakman was born in 1917, above the Pastoe factory in Utrecht.
-At the age of 17 he started working for Pastoe himself.
+Cees Braakman is one of the best known Dutch Designers.
+He was born in 1917, above the Pastoe factory in Utrecht.
+At the age of 17 he started working for Pastoe.
 After World War II, he went on a study trip to the US.
-Cees Braakman then became inspired by the work of Charles and Ray Eames and the Herman Miller Company.
+There he became inspired by the work of Charles and Ray Eames and the Herman Miller Company.
 After his trip, Braakman started experimenting at Pastoe with techniques that he saw at Herman Miller, such as using bended plywood.
 In the early 50s, Braakman designed the birch series with loop legs (made of bended plywood) and later in the 50s Braakman designed a wire chair inspired by the Wire Chair (1951) by Charles and Ray Eames.

 In the 50s and 60s, Cees Braakman emphasized on modular furniture.
-In 1955 Pastoe launched Braakman’s custom cabinets, where one could choose different types of wood and designs and assemble the cabinets themselves.
+In 1955 Pastoe launched Braakman’s custom cabinets, called Made-to-Measure.
+One could choose different types of wood and designs and assemble the cabinets at home.
 In 1957 the Made-to-Measure furniture system won a medal at the Milan Triennale.
 In 1958 Braakman introduced the more formal, equally sleek U+N cabinet series.

 Well-known designs by Cees Braakman are the Japanese series, in which black metal legs and sleek black plastic handles are combined with wood.
 Dining room chairs made of plywood and the beautiful Mobilo trolley (Model PE03) from 1953.
 The Mobilo by Cees Braakman is part of the collection of the Stedelijk Museum in Amsterdam.